mehmetferhatakbulut/Assembly-Alignment-Analyzer/README.md

 ![image](https://github.com/user-attachments/assets/7b29cfc8-1542-48b3-aa92-04253e0af9bf)

 ## Caveats / Important Notes
 - Make sure to check the alignments from top to bottom.
-If an alignment for the latter sections of code was done before for the former sections, the alignment suggestion for the sections after the new alignment for the top will be invalid.
+If an alignment for the latter sections of code was done before for the former sections, the alignment suggestion for the sections after the new alignment suggestion will be invalid.
 - GAS and MASM ignore the MASM-style definitions setting as they are incompatible with eachother.
 - The full path needs to be valid, otherwise it will be deleted.
 Supports both '\' and '/' as delimiters.